tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 <p>This is my Part 1 of the review of Carl Sagan's book, Demon-Haunted World.
 This is more of my commentary rather than a review of the book. </p>

-I have begun to realize how many posts on Facebook, Whatsapp, etc contains pseudoscience & misinformation.
+<p>I have begun to realize how many posts on Facebook, Whatsapp, etc contains pseudoscience & misinformation.
 Few posts are easy to debunk.
 Magic water curing cancer is a no-brainer.
 However other posts are too meticulous to debunk.
-I thought it might be fruitful for me as a layman to learn critical & skeptical thinking from a famous astrophysicist, Carl Sagan. <!-- truncate_here -->
+I thought it might be fruitful for me as a layman to learn critical & skeptical thinking from a famous astrophysicist, Carl Sagan.</p>

+<p>One day, Carl Sagan is received at the airport by his driver.
+On learning that he is a scientist, the driver is curious to ask lots of scientific questions?
+Are aliens (UFO) hiding in the Air Force Base?
+Was an advanced civilization living in an island Atlantis only to be destroyed by the flood?
+Are the prophecy of Nostradamus accurate?</p>

+Carl Sagan replied that the "evidence is crummy" for all these theories.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>